Everade/LavaProcedular/README.md

 > [!WARNING]
 > If you want to modify the plugin for your own purposes, it is strongly advised to **change the Construct plugin ID.** This will avoid serious compatibility problems which could result in your project becoming unopenable.

+## Install Instructions

+To install an addon in Construct 3, open the Addon Manager (Menu > View > Addon Manager).
+In this dialog, click "Install new addon..." and choose the .c3addon file.
+Construct 3 will prompt to confirm installation of the addon.
+If you confirm the install, you must restart Construct 3 before the addon is available.
+In the browser you can just press the Reload button.
+You can also install itby directly dragging and dropping the .c3addon file in to Construct 3.

 ## Examples

 <img width="400" height="400" alt="image01" src="https://github.com/user-attachments/assets/2effe804-caa3-4d00-88ca-2f51818048b7" /><img width="400" height="400" alt="image02" src="https://github.com/user-attachments/assets/593d52c1-dd5b-4f7b-8383-322d2d07ad31" />